centgan/WebHost/README.md

 # WebHost
-To other peoples websites at a cost.
+To host other peoples websites at a cost.